oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     * - Parameter
       - Description
     * - ``config-file``
       - Indicates that the centralized configuration provider is a file in your local system.
     * - <file-name>
       - The file path and name of the JSON file that contains the configuration information.
-For relative paths, python-oracledb will use the connection or pool creation ``config_dir`` parameter, or :attr:`defaults.config_dir` value, to create an absolute path.
+For relative paths, python-oracledb will use the connection or pool creation ``config_dir`` parameter, or :attr:`oracledb.defaults.config_dir <Defaults.config_dir>` value, to create an absolute path.
     * - ``key``
       - The connection key name used to identify a specific configuration.
 If this parameter is specified, the file is assumed to contain multiple configurations that are indexed by the key value.
 If not specified, the file is assumed to contain a single configuration.
 See the example further below.

 **File Configuration Provider Examples**